 Let me answer a big question right off the bat.
 Should you buy a Raspberry Pi just to run it as a Minecraft server?
 Absolutely not.
-If you just want to run a Minecraft server, especially one with more than a few people, you are much better off buying a realms subscription or one of the many dedicated Minecraft server options. $35 would get you approximately 6 months of a Realms server and probably much more from private hosts.
+If you just want to run a Minecraft server, especially one with more than a few people, you are much better off buying a realms subscription or one of the many dedicated Minecraft server options.
+The price of the Pi would get you approximately 6 months of a Realms server and probably much more from private hosts.
 You may also be better off just running the server off your own computer because your CPU and RAM in a desktop class machine is almost certainly going to be better than a Pi.
 However, if you already have a Pi just laying around or want to use it to learn a bunch of cool new stuff like setting up a headless Linux server on an embedded device then by all means proceed.
 It’s a great setup to play Minecraft with a few friends.

 Second big question: Do you have a good SD card?
 Because this tutorial will overclock your SD port from 50hz to 100hz.
 If you have a good Sandisk/Samsung name brand class 10 card you should have no problems.
 However, although the risk is minimal, there is some risk of SD card corruption if you don’t have a high quality card.
 I am not responsible if your card dies,

 your Pi explodes, your house gets hit by a meteorite, or anything else that happens!
 This is solely at your own risk!
 These are very common overclocks though and the risk is minimal, but you have been warned!

 If you are prepared to continue, then read on!